eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the CLI receives the list of configs from the Ankaios Server via CLI communication interface and CLI has sorted the list and the CLI has filtered the list, the CLI shall present the processed list of configs to the user.
+When the CLI receives the list of configs from the Ankaios Server via CLI communication interface and CLI has sorted the list, the CLI shall present the processed list of configs to the user.

 Tags: